griga23/shoe-store/lab2.md

 );
 ```

-Now you can calculate loyalty levels and store results in the created table.
+Now you can calculate loyalty levels and store the results in the new table.
 ```
 INSERT INTO shoe_loyalty_levels(
  email,